 ONLY TO BE COMPLETED ONCE DIRECTED BY THE HEALTH SCIENCES DEPARTMENT

-The Department of Health Services requires the applicant to disclose prior misdemeanor and felony convictions.
+The California Department of Public Health requires the applicant to disclose prior misdemeanor and felony convictions.
 The applicant must explain the circumstances of the conviction and provide documentation of rehabilitation.
 The DHS considers the nature and severity of the offense, subsequent acts, recency of acts or crimes, compliance with court sanctions, and evidence of rehabilitation in determining eligibility for certification.
-Some convictions permanently disqualify individuals from certification.
-Disqualifying Penal Code convictions
+Some convictions may disqualify individuals from certification.

 In order to participate in the clinical experiences of the Nurse Assistant and/or Home Health Aide courses, students must be cleared by the Department of Health.
 Verification will be obtained by the Health Sciences office prior to clinical placement.
 Students not cleared will be dropped from the program prior to clinical experience.